-The BankGiro Lottery is the Netherlands’ lottery of culture.
-More than 700,000 Dutch people play the lottery on a regular basis.
-By playing, they support all forms of culture in the Netherlands: from the preservation of windmills, to concerts, festivals and museums.
-And they can win fabulous prizes.
-The BankGiro Lottery was able to contribute more than 64 million euros to culture in the Netherlands in 2011.
-Half of that amount goes to organizations like the Prince Bernhard Cultural Foundation and the DOEN Foundation, which in turn provide support to the performing arts, visual arts, festivals, concerts and cultural projects.
-The other half goes to museums, windmills and monuments.
-Recipients include the Rijksmuseum, the Dutch Windmill Society and the Fries Museum.
+The BankGiro Lottery is the national cultural lottery of the Netherlands.
+Its more than 600,000 participants have the chance to win prizes while supporting all forms of culture in Netherlands – from windmills to concerts and from festivals to museums.
+Thanks to their participation, the BankGiro Lottery was able to contribute more than € 62 million to culture in the Netherlands.
+Half of this total will be donated to organizations such as the Prins Bernhard Cultuurfonds and Stichting DOEN, which in turn provide support to the performing arts, visual arts, festivals, cultural projects and concerts.
+The other half will go to museums, windmills and historic buildings, including the Rijksmuseum, Vereniging de Hollandsche Molen and the Fries Museum.

 The Rijksmuseum is immensely pleased to have received a donation in the amount of € 7,652,575 – to be shared with the Van Gogh Museum, the Maurtishuis and the Kröller-Müller Museum – from the BankGiro Lottery in 2014 for the purpose of museum acquisitions.
 This year the Rijksmuseum will also receive a sum of € 980,437 in earmarked donations over 2013, which will enable the continuation of the Rijksmuseum bus service.
 This contribution from the BankGiro Lottery will therefore make it possible to continue fulfilling the stated ambition ‘to send all children to see the Night Watch before their 12th year!’
 This scheme has been set up because not all schools have the resources to achieve this on their own.